 I love these little guys.
 They are crispy on the outside and tender on the inside.
-So tasty and healthy and totally different than most ways I eat my potatoes.
+So tasty and totally different than most ways I eat my potatoes.

 I like to use baby yukon potatoes for this recipe.
 They are starchier than say a red potato, so they keep stay together after smashing and keep their shape nicely.

 You start by boiling the potatoes for 10 minutes, gently smashing them, seasoning them with salt and pepper, baking for 30 minutes and voila…delectable Smashed Potatoes!!!✨ So easy and soooo good!